 And Ariel and Prince Eric live happily ever after.

-Journey of the Little Mermaid is an excellent option to ride during the late afternoon or evening hours when wait times in this area are at their lowest.
+Journey of the Little Mermaid is an excellent attraction to experience during the late afternoon or evening hours when wait times in this area are at their lowest.

 However, it’s not a great escape from the rain.
 There’s no shelter near the entrance or the exit.
 So if you were to exit in a downpour, you’ve got a decent walk to get to the next covered location.